Breast cancer is the most common malignancy affecting women in the UK.

 A cohort of patients will be considered for adjuvant chemotherapy.
 These tend to be regimens containing a taxane and an anthracycline.

 An example regime, FEC, contains:

-It may cause significant cardiac based adverse effects and cardiac function should be assessed prior to and during use.
-It may harm a developing foetus and pregnancy must be avoided during and seven months after treatment.
+It may cause significant cardiac-based adverse effects and cardiac function should be assessed prior to and during use.
+It may harm a developing foetus and pregnancy must be avoided during and seven months post-treatment.

 Endocrine therapies are typically used as an adjunct to other treatments to reduce risk of recurrence.